June 11th 2018

 The less friction, the less your chances of an adverse reaction, as Cynthia explains:

-“During hot or even cool days, it's best to wear loose clothing to allow the skin to calm down after the wax.
+“It's best to wear loose clothing to allow the skin to calm down after the wax.
 This will prevent any irritation and reduce your chances of skin reactions.”

 How long will my wax take?

 That’s slightly a ‘how long is a piece of string’ query, but Cynthia gives us a rough estimate: